Evanfeenstra/websockettoserial/README.md

-# serialtowebsocket
+# websockettoserial

+go build -ldflags=-s

-receives serial and send websockets on port 8000/:something
+receives webosocket on port 8000/:something and send serial

-`./serialtowebsocket` to run
+`./websockettoserial` to run

-`chmod 770 serialtowebsocket` if you get a permission error
+`chmod 770 websockettoserial` if you get a permission error

 ### javascript client